Stack-Sage/MERN-Project-/Readme.md

     - git add .
     - git commit -m "Access,Refresh Token , logout and login "
     - git push origin main

+*** Lecture 11 ***
+--- Testing the login and logout using postman & debugging---

+## created a function refreshAccessToken in user.controller
+    - which will bassically update refresh token if it is expired

+## added a userRoute => refresh-token in user.routes.js

+## pushing the changes to github
+    -git add .
+    -git commit -m " endpoint for refreshing access token " -git push origin main